joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/19/world/canada/couple-missing-cat-shirt-calls.html

 **The Briefing: France 1 Germany 1 (5-6 on pens) - Gravity-defying saves, 10-player Germany prevails**\
-`How Germany advanced to face Spain in the Euro 2025 semi-finals, led by Ann-Katrin Berger `\
+`How Germany advanced to face Spain in the Euro 2025 semi-finals, led by goalkeeper Ann-Katrin Berger `\
 https://nytimes.com/athletic/6498368/2025/07/19/france-germany-euro-2025-penalty-shootout/

 **New problems, creative solutions: How Scottie Scheffler is thinking his way around this Open**\